Keifer Sykes: Scandone Avellino (2018–2019)

 Sykes signed with Scandone Avellino of the Italian Lega Basket Serie A on August 7, 2018.

 Sykes is featured in the 2018 documentary film Chi-Town, produced and directed by Nick Budabin.
 The film follows Sykes' path from high school to his brush with the NBA.

 Guangzhou Loong Lions (2019)

 On August 3, 2019, Sykes signed with the Guangzhou Loong Lions of the Chinese Basketball Association.

 Olimpia Milano (2019–2020)

 On December 27, 2019, Sykes signed with the Olimpia Milano until the end of the season.

 Türk Telekom (2020)

 On September 13, 2020, Sykes signed with Türk Telekom B.K. of the Basketball Super League.

 Panathinaikos (2020)

 On October 4, 2020, Sykes signed a 1-month contract with Panathinaikos of the Greek Basket League.
 The team later tried to sign Sykes to a contract for another month, but Sykes balked, wanting an agreement through the end of the year, and was let go by Panathinaikos at the end of October.

 South East Melbourne Phoenix (2020–2021)

 On December 8, 2020, Sykes signed a one-year contract with the South East Melbourne Phoenix of the Australian National Basketball League (NBL).
+On February 21, 2021, he recorded a triple-double with 14 points, 10 rebounds and 11 assists in a 99–83 win over the Brisbane Bullets.